kfish/makemore-cpp-2023/README.md

 ### Loss function

 We invent a function that returns a number representing how bad the model is.
-This function will use our model parameters as inputs, and if we can tweak our parameters so that this number goes down, then we think we've improved our model.
+If we can tweak our parameters so that this number goes down, then we think we've improved our model.
 This is loss.
-￼

 The loss function compares our model output to the expected values: here, our model outputs a probability distribution for each subsequent letter, and we can compare the actual input data from [names.txt](names.txt) and look up the probability that our model would have picked each letter in turn.

-For a good model we want all these probabilities to be as high as possible.
+For a good model we want the probabilities to be as high as possible.
 We could combine them all by multiplying them together; let's pretend we're doing that but first take the log of each value so we can just add the logs (instead of multplying the original values) to get a result that improves similarly but is easier to calculate.

 Lastly we want to average out this value so it's independent of the number of samples, and negate it so that smaller is better.
+We call the result the *negative log-likelihood*.

 ```cpp